Gilles Simeoni: 2017 Corsican territorial election

 Following the 2017 territorial elections, Pè a Corsica confirmed and strengthened its majority in the Corsican Assembly.
 The party came out on top with 56.46% of the votes cast in the second round, counting 41 seats.
 It was elected to the Corsican executive council on 2 January 2018.

 On 2 January 2018, his list was re-elected to the Executive Council of Corsica, obtaining 42 votes out of 63, while the Pè a Corsica majority was 41.

 2021 Regional Elections

 The 2021 regional elections saw a clear victory for Gille Simeoni and his list Fà popolu Inseme despite internal divisions within the nationalist front which, a few weeks before the vote, led to the end of the Pè a Corsica coalition.
 After obtaining 29.10% in the first round, the incumbent president managed to defeat the right-wing candidate Laurent Marcangeli with 40.64% of the vote, winning 32 seats out of 63 available.

+Resignation as president and second term as mayor of Bastia

+Simeoni was re-elected mayor of Bastia in the 2026 municipal elections.
+As a result, choosing to focus on his position in Bastia, Simeoni resigned as president of the Corsican executive one month later, on 21 April 2026.
+He was succeeded by acting president Bianca Fazi until the election of Gilles Giovannangeli on 4 May 2026.